makeabilitylab/physcomp/advancedio/oled.md

 #### Method 2: Print rendering

 The more common and feature-rich method to draw text is via the `print` subsystem.
 Interestingly, the [Adafruit_GFX class](https://github.com/adafruit/Adafruit-GFX-Library/blob/master/Adafruit_GFX.h) actually extends the [Print class](https://github.com/arduino/ArduinoCore-avr/blob/master/cores/arduino/Print.h) from the Arduino core library.
+You can view the `Serial.print()` docs [here](https://www.arduino.cc/reference/en/language/functions/communication/serial/print/); the API is the same for the OLED.

 Rather than call `Serial.print("Hello World")`, however, with the OLED display and Adafruit GFX library, you would call `_display.print("Hello World")`.
 Here, `_display` is the `Adafruit_SSD1306` object.

 To use the OLED's print functionality, you can first set optional parameters such as the text color, size, and wrapping: